 The demand for duct cleaning is something that has been on the rise over the last 10 years in the HVAC industry.
 It has grown from a very small niche business to a large and profitable industry.
 This growth has raised many questions.

 Before we get started, allow me to establish my experience.
 I have been in the HVAC industry for over 15 years.
 In that time, I have never personally performed a duct cleaning, but I have been back to multiple HVAC service calls after duct cleanings.
 I personally have no issue with the duct cleaning industry as a whole; I simply have concerns with the common practices I have observed and customers’ expectations in relation to the outcome.

 First, we must establish that the vast majority of residential and light commercial duct systems installed in Florida are flex and board systems.
-This means that the bulk of the air flows through flexible insulated tubes with a thin plastic inner liner.
+That means that the bulk of the air flows through flexible insulated tubes with a thin plastic inner liner.
 The remainder of the duct system is constructed of fiberglass board that is formed into boxes and triangle shapes that act as the main lines and distribution boxes.
-Second we must state clearly that almost anything can be cleaned if enough time and resources are applied this is as true of ducting as any other surface.
+Second, we must state clearly that almost anything can be cleaned if enough time and resources are applied; this is as true of ducting as any other surface.

 The real questions are: